 CONFIRMATION

-For highschool students, click on the Religious Education tab on our website.
-Adults seeking confirmation should contact Fr.
+For high school students, visit the Religious Education page on our website.
+Adults should speak with Fr.
 Cannon.

 “The sacrament of Confirmation is necessary for the completion of baptismal grace.
 For “by the sacrament of Confirmation, [the baptized] are more perfectly bound to the Church and are enriched with a special strength of the Holy Spirit.
 Hence they are, as true witnesses of Christ, more strictly obliged to spread and defend the faith by word and deed.””
 (CCC, 1285, with quote from Lumen gentium, 11)

-For primary-aged students, click on the Religious Education tab.
-Adults seeking first Sacraments should contact Fr.
-Cannon
+For primary-aged students, visit the Religious Education page.
+Adults seeking First Communion should speak with Fr.
+Cannon.

 The Eucharist is “”the source and summit of the Christian life”… For in the blessed Eucharist is contained the whole spiritual good of the Church, namely Christ himself.”
 (CCC, 1324, with quote from Lumen gentium, 11)